 Jane Walker, Sales Consultant

-Jane has been travelling with her husband to Africa for over 20 years, visiting 12 different countries on 40 separate trips.
+Jane has been travelling with her husband to Africa for over 20 years, visiting 12 different countries on over 40 separate trips.
 Her main career was with British Telecommunications, but in 2005 she gave that up to concentrate full time on two of her great loves – Africa and horse-riding.
 As Africa offers some incredible horse-riding safaris, she is now our horse-riding specialist and has ridden with 12 horseback safari operators throughout East and Southern Africa.
 Of all her riding experiences, cantering alongside plains game and giraffe in the shadow of Mount Kilimanjaro and through the shallow waters of the Okavango Delta in flood rank amongst her best.
 However, Jane is passionate about all aspects of the African wilderness and the outdoors in general.
 She is a keen birder and an experienced walker, having climbed Mount Kilimanjaro, and trekked in the Drakensberg, Simien Mountains and the Nepal Himalaya.
 Out of the saddle, canoeing on the Zambezi River in Zimbabwe and exploring Zambia’s Luangwa Valley on foot remain two of her personal highlights.
 Her favourite sound in the bush is “a leopard calling at night, ideally from directly under my bed”, which has happened!

 Josie Lewry, Head of Administration and Flights

 Josie grew up in Kent, moving to Suffolk when she was 13 years old.
 On leaving school she took her first overseas longhaul trip to Australia, which gave her a real taste for travel.
 She subsequently travelled to South Africa to see family and also took a return trip to Australia, this time also including a visit to New Zealand.
 Her career in travel began when she joined Virgin Atlantic and spent 3 years working in their customer sales team, often travelling to America.
 In January 2005 Josie joined Safari Consultants to help with flight bookings and administration, and she is now very much in charge of our flight bookings and partners Michaela on the administration side.
-Recently married, she has travelled to Kenya’s Masai Mara, whilst her ultimate African experience would be to see the mountain gorillas.
+Josie has travelled to Kenya’s Masai Mara and more recently went to see the mountain gorillas in Rwanda.

 Michaela Liron-Spratt, Administration